aeckar/usf-cse-resources/CDA 3103 Computer Organization & Architecture/studyguides/cda3103_exam3_review.md

 #### ***i.* Types of Memory**

+- *Registers* are the fastest & smallest form of memory
 - Two kinds of main memory (MM)
     - Read-only memory (ROM)
         - Does not need to be refreshed